 This is the initial report of the Translation and Transliteration of Contact Information PDP Working Group for submission to the community to seek public comment.
 A Final Report will be prepared following public comment and presented to the GNSO Council.

-Table of Content